GLOBAL MARKETS-After volatile January, world stocks start February on firm note | Headlines

 GLOBAL MARKETS-After volatile January, world stocks start February on firm note

-World stocks looked set to leave a volatile January in the past on Tuesday, starting a new month on firmer ground as a slew of reassuring comments from Federal Reserve officials helped calm rate-hike jitters.
-A pan-European equity index opened more than 1% higher, U.S. stock futures rallied and Japan's blue-chip Nikkei rose 0.3%, buoyed by Wall Street's overnight gains.
+"The equity market sell-off is overdone in our view, and we reiterate our call to buy the dip, particularly in cyclicals and small caps," JPMorgan analysts said in a note.
+OIL RETREATS Tensions between the West and Russia over Ukraine have also weighed on risk sentiment in recent weeks, although they lifted oil prices, pushing Brent futures roughly 17% higher so far this year.
+Brent eased 0.7% on Tuesday to $88.63 a barrel, pushed down in part by speculation the OPEC+ group of oil producers could add more supply than previously expected at a meeting this week.

-World stocks looked set to leave a volatile January in the past on Tuesday, starting a new month on firmer ground as a slew of reassuring comments from Federal Reserve officials helped calm rate-hike jitters.
+World stocks began the new month on firmer ground, after a volatile January, as reassuring comments from Federal Reserve officials helped to calm rate-hike jitters.

-A pan-European equity index opened more than 1% higher, U.S. stock futures rallied and Japan's blue-chip Nikkei rose 0.3%, buoyed by Wall Street's overnight gains.
-Indeed, U.S. stocks closed higher on Monday, led by a 3.5% rise for the tech-heavy Nasdaq.
-It meant the Nasdaq ended January on a strong note after narrowly avoiding its worst ever start to the year.
+A pan-European equity index rallied 1% Japan's blue-chip Nikkei rose by 0.3%, buoyed by Wall Street's overnight gains and MSCI's world stock index rose to its highest in over a week.
+U.S. stock futures were mixed following a robust close on Monday, led by a 3.5% rise for the Nasdaq.
+That meant the tech-heavy index ended January on a strong note after narrowly avoiding an all-time worst start to a year.

-Risk assets struggled in January, with global equities seeing their worst monthly performance since March 2020, at the height of the initial wave of the Covid-19 pandemic, Deutsche Bank research showed.
-Growing tensions between the West and Russia over Ukraine have also weighed on risk sentiment, although they lifted oil prices, pushing Brent futures roughly 17% higher so far this year.
+Major bourses from London to Paris and Frankfurt were up as much as 1% with the biggest boost from Swiss lender UBS on strong fourth-quarter earnings.
+"The equity market sell-off is overdone in our view, and we reiterate our call to buy the dip, particularly in cyclicals and small caps," JPMorgan analysts said in a note.

-Brent eased a touch on Tuesday at $89 a barrel while U.S. West Texas Intermediate crude also slipped marginally at $88.08 a barrel.
-British Prime Minister Boris Johnson will vow to uphold Ukraine's sovereignty on a visit to Kyiv on Tuesday as part of the West's diplomatic efforts to stop a possible Russian invasion which Moscow says there is no proof it is planning.
+OIL RETREATS Tensions between the West and Russia over Ukraine have also weighed on risk sentiment in recent weeks, although they lifted oil prices, pushing Brent futures roughly 17% higher so far this year.

-It comes as the United States said it is in active discussions with allies about possible U.S. troop deployments to NATO's eastern flank.
-European sovereign borrowing costs were broadly steady, having shot up on Monday.
+Brent eased 0.7% on Tuesday to $88.63 a barrel, pushed down in part by speculation the OPEC+ group of oil producers could add more supply than previously expected at a meeting this week.
+U.S. West Texas Intermediate crude was also down 0.7%, trading at $87.55.
+After shooting higher on Monday, European sovereign borrowing costs dipped.

-Still, Germany's 10-year Bund yield held just above 0% , while the 10-year U.S. Treasury yields were little changed around 1.78%.
-In Asia, a number of markets are closed due to the Lunar New Year holidays, including in China and South Korea.
+Germany's 10-year Bund yield held just above 0%, 10-year U.S. Treasury yields were a touch lower at 1.76% .
+Money markets price in two 10 basis point rates hikes by the European Central Bank by year-end, with a chance of a third move.

-MSCI's world equity index touched its highest level in over a week, while major bourses from London to Paris and Frankfurt were up as much as 1.24%.
-On currency markets, the Australian dollar was one of the biggest movers, rebounding 0.3% after an initial hit from the Reserve Bank of Australia's dovish message.
-It was last trading at $0.7083.
+That poses a potential headache for ECB policymakers meeting on Thursday since they had said rates are unlikely to rise in 2022.
+In currency markets, the Australian dollar rebounded 0.3% after an initial hit from the Reserve Bank of Australia's dovish message.
+It was last trading at $0.7085.

-The dollar was generally on the back foot against other major currencies as the edge came off aggressive Fed rate hike bets.
-The euro was last up 0.2% at $1.1258, sterling was 0.25% firmer and dollar was down 0.13% at 115 yen .
+The dollar was generally weaker against other major currencies as the edge came off aggressive Fed rate hike bets.
+The euro was last up 0.23% at $1.1261, sterling was almost 0.4% firmer and the dollar was down 0.4% at 114.73 yen.
+Russia's rouble firmed to the 77 area versus the dollar , recovering further after a large-scale sell-off in January caused by increased tensions between Moscow and the West.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)